Smartlogic-Semaphore-Limited/workbench-widget-api/README.md

 1. Replace the value of this prefix with some sensible value for your installation
 2. This should be the full URL of the widget application
 3. Replace this with a relevant email address for issue reporting.
 Please refer to [(Provider notifications)](doc/ProviderNotifications.md) for further details.
 4. If you are using the SPARQL editor for the model you wish to add the widget to then you can use this SPARQL as written.
-However, if you wish to add the widget to a different model you will need to replace "semfun:currentTchGraphUri()" with the URI of the model to which you are adding the widget with .tch appended to it, for example "<urn:x-evn-master:WidgetTest.tch>" (without the quotes).
+However, if you wish to add the widget to a different model you will need to replace "semfun:currentTchGraphUri()" with the URI of the model to which you are adding the widget with .tch appended to it, for example "&lt;urn:x-evn-master:WidgetTest.tch&gt;" (without the quotes).

 Once you have run this SPARQL in the SPARQL editor, you can return to the model editing pane.
 Once a concept or concept scheme is selected, the "View" menu will appear in the editing panel.
 From this select this widget - and you will see wikipedia documents appearing as concepts and concept schemes are selected.
 Note that you may need to refresh the browser page before the widget appears.